 So what do machine learning and deep learning mean for customer service?

-Many of today’s applications of AI in customer service utilize machine learning algorithms to help drive self-service, increase agent productivity, and ultimately make customer service more reliable.
-They learn to make accurate predictions pretty quickly, thanks in part to a constant flux of incoming customer queries, which in turn leads to quick and accurate predictions.
-With AI in business proliferating at an increased rate, industry leaders are speculating that the most practical application of AI for businesses is in customer service.
+Many of today’s AI applications in customer service still utilize machine learning algorithms, primarily to drive self-service, increase agent productivity, and make customer service workflows more reliable.
+The data fed into those algorithms comes from a constant flux of incoming customer queries, which in turn leads to quick and accurate predictions.
+With AI in business proliferating at an increased rate, industry leaders are speculating that the most practical applications of business-related artificial intelligence will be AI for customer service